i2bc/dts-seq/README.md

 ### Mapping step

-- Protocol: reads mapping was done with bowtie2 with the local mapping option to maximise the alignment length.
+- Protocol: reads mapping was done by bowtie2 with the local mapping option up to maximize the alignment length.
 - Code:
 ```bash
 # create genome index file for bowtie2